 Merry felt a weight lift off of her shoulders on the morning in December when she finally made the decision.
 Nikki was in school, a star of her second grade class at Golden Gate Elementary.
 She was now legally in shared custody of Merry and her grandparents, so everything would be taken care of.
 Nobody was there with Merry when she shot up the last bump and called the cab.
 Putting on her heavy coat, she looked at herself in the mirror.
 It was a simple plan, easy and clean.
 Everything would be better.

 At the curb of Lincoln Boulevard in the Presidio, Merry paid the fare and got out of the cab.
 She walked up to Doyle Drive and northward toward the Golden Gate Bridge.
 She stepped quickly in the cold wind, confidently moving toward her goal.
 As the traffic sped past on the bridge deck, she closed her eyes and kept walking when she neared the blue signs warning "The consequences of jumping from this bridge are fatal and tragic."
-Upon reaching the first tower, Merry stopped and gazed out across the bay eastward toward the city.
+Upon reaching the south tower, Merry stopped and gazed out across the bay eastward toward the city.

 She stood there for some time, not moving.
 The icy wind howled and whipped her hair into her face.
 As her eyes welled up with tears, she hopped up and threw one leg over the balustrade, pulling her self across and planting her feet on the narrow ledge between the balusters.
 She turned around again to face the city, let out three choking sobs, and smiled.
 Raising her arms out, Merry Christmas leapt forward and embraced the sky.